 Another effective way to create a buzz about your brand is to include your social media icons on your mailers and to create awareness about your monthly newsletter.
-Both of these concepts are illustrated in the ad for AJ’s Fine Foods in the mailer below.

 Direct mail is also a good way to raise awareness of a new local business by offering discounts in the way of coupons to attract new customers to a certain franchise, as seen below with Family Care Dental.

 Direct mail marketing is another method to attract consumers to your website by including the business’ URL.
 If your customer data indicates that some individuals may live too far away from your brick-and-mortar location, invite them to make their purchases online, much like Sherwin Williams does below.

 Once direct mail leaves your business and arrives in your prospect’s mailbox, how do you measure its effectiveness?
 Keep in mind that direct mail has a slower response rate than digital, as mailers usually take three to five days to be delivered, then it’s a matter of when the customer actually sees it/acknowledges it/uses it.
 A platform like Zaius’ activated CDP integrated with Poplar can help measure the performance of direct mail campaigns.